gustavodevpereira/omni/README.proposal.md

 Since event data is denormalized, it fits better in a **non-relational database**—which is likely why such a database is included in the `docker-compose` file.

 These stored events could be used by an AI agent or as part of a **CQRS strategy**, where view models are persisted separately from the master data layer.

+### 4. Choosing the Primary Key (GUID)

+Although we use GUIDs as primary keys in our entities within BaseEntity, they can cause issues when it comes to database indexing.
+This can significantly slow down the database, and personally, I don't believe this is the best approach.
+To address this, we could switch to a sequential ID.
+However, doing so might lead to serious challenges with database partitioning when scaling horizontally.
+While this could be managed through database architecture, I believe the most cost-effective solution is to use a sequential GUID (which is not natively supported in C#).
+By adopting this sequential behavior, we can avoid indexing issues in our database system while ensuring that IDs remain (statistically) unique, even when partitioning.